 Assault against a Public Official (Penal Code 217.1(a)

-If you committed simple assault on any person holding a public office, either by retaliating or preventing them from performing their official duties, you might be charged under the Penal Code 217.1(a) instead of PC 240.
+If you committed simple assault on any person holding a public office, either by retaliating or preventing them from performing their official duties, you might be charged under Penal Code 217.1(a) instead of PC 240.

-This is a wobbler offense, which means it can be charged as a misdemeanor or a felony.
-Misdemeanor punishments include a one-year county jail sentence while felony penalties include up to three years sentence in county jail.
+This is a wobbler offense, which means it can be charged as either a misdemeanor or a felony.
+Misdemeanor punishments include a one-year county jail sentence while felony penalties include up to a three years sentence in county jail.

 Disturbing the Peace (PC 415)